kin-labs/rewards-engine/improvement-proposals/improvement-proposal-template.md

 # KRE Improvement Proposal
 The purpose of this document is to outline a proposed improvement to the existing KRE algorithm and/or valid spend guidelines.

-*Naming:*
+*Title:*
-The proposal should be named based on its intention
+The proposal should be titled based on its intention

 E.g.
 - *Reward apps based on balances and spend volumes*